PMEC-OSU/FOSTWIN/README.md

 - [Using the web interface](#using-the-web-interface)

 # Overview
 In a joint effort between [Sandia National Labs (SNL)](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/), [Oregon State University (OSU)](https://wave.oregonstate.edu/), and [Evergreen Innovations (EGI)](https://www.evergreeninnovations.co), we present this open source repository to interact with a digital twin of the Floating Oscillating Surge Wave Energy Device (FOSWEC).
-This repository is complemented by a web-based platform that gives simple and convenient access to the tools provided here.
+This repository is complemented by a web interface that gives simple and convenient access to the tools provided here.
 A video tutorial of how to use this web interface can be found [here](https://digitalops.sandia.gov/Mediasite/Play/5ac7786567ef4e7fa6f77b385a2781ef1d).

 If you would like more information about the FOSWEC device please check out the following resources.
 - https://dx.doi.org/10.15473/1782587